csnizik/newsnizikdotcom/data/blog/epic-rap-battles-of-history-drupal-vs-wordpress.md

 > I'm customizable for every need and desire,
 > Been here since '01, set the tech world on fire
 > Security?
 I got it, no shit's gettin in
-> But now /wp-admin is a hacker's best friend
+> But /wp-admin is a hacker's best friend
 >
 > Need an enterprise site?
 Build it on my framework
 > On the SS Enterprise, I'm your Captain, James Kirk